How to make kawakawa balm – a put-it-on-everything balm made from New Zealand’s wonderful native healing plant, kawakawa.

 Don't worry if some of the leaves protrude, they'll gradually soften and become engulfed by the oil as it heats up.

-🌡Making kawakawa balm
+🌡How to make kawakawa balm

 Wait!
 Take a moment to smell that sweet floral scent - I just love it!
 Thank you bees.

-Now stand in a saucepan over gently simmering water.
+Stand in a saucepan over gently simmering water.
 Using a double boiler is another option.

 Keep the heat nice and low, and let the beeswax fully dissolve.